CuriousJr101/ICP2017F/Homework/2/README.md

     'a'    'b'    'c'    'd'
 ```

-This command constructs a 1x4 cell array, for the variable g, in which each cell has a single string letter.
+This command constructs a 1x4 cell array, for the variable g, in which each cell has a single character.

 ---------------------------------------------------------------------------